ugalock/AutoCRM/.notes/project_overview.md

 	OpenAPI Specifications for routes can be found in the .notes/routes.md file.
 Any new routes should be added to this file.

 *** DB SCHEMA ***
-	DB schema can be found in the db/schema.sql file.
+	DB schema can be found in the db/schema.sql file, it should be read before writing any supabase queries so columns are correctly named.
 Any new or altered tables should be added to this file.

 *** FILE STRUCTURE EXAMPLE ***
 ├── client